mapbender/mapbender/docs/controllers/controllers.md

 ### Defining routes using annotations

-In Mapbender, we use decentralized route definitions: Instead of writing each and every route in the routing.yml, we import their definition from the controller classes in the activated bundles.
+In Mapbender, we use decentralized route definitions: Instead of describing each and every route we import their definition from the controller classes in the activated bundles.
 This has the advantage of having the definition with the controller function.
-This should usually be fine and can be - if need arises - easily overwritten by adapting the routing.yml.
+This should usually be fine and can be - if need arises - easily overwritten by adapting the configuration in the `config/routes` directory.
 Using the Symfony with the SE bundles like Mapbender does, routes can therefore be written using annotation comments for each controller function.
 You can read about the annotation syntax over at the [Symfony documentation](https://symfony.com/doc/current/book/index.html).

 ## Mapbender Controllers